mmoszczenski/portfolio-selenium-ui-tests/README.md

-# Selenium UI Automation Test Suite
+# Selenium UI Automation Test Framework

-A comprehensive UI automation test suite for [AutomationExercise.com](https://automationexercise.com/) application, built with Selenium, Python, and pytest.
+A compact UI automation test framework for [AutomationExercise.com](https://automationexercise.com/) built with Selenium, Python, and pytest.
+The project demonstrates best practices in UI test development, including the use of the Page Object Model (POM) architecture for maintainable and scalable test code.

 ## Features